mohammadDeveloperr/weblog/README.md

 # weblog
-to run project please run terminal in folder  and write    npm run dev
+to run project
+please run terminal in folder
+first for install modules please write in your terminal    npm i and next to run project write in your terminal    npm run dev